James Akinjo’s waiver approval gives Baylor a boost in the latest Top 25 college basketball rankings for 2021-22.

 Purdue landed a No. 4 seed last season and now returns the vast majority of its rotation.
 It is also important to note that the Boilermakers have now finished in the KenPom Top 25 in six consecutive seasons.
 Matt Painter has built this program into one of the Big Ten’s best.
 Purdue has the potential to compete for a national title this season but that hinges on two players, in particular.
-For starters, Trevion Williams needs to return to West Lafayette.
-The likely preseason All-American is testing the NBA Draft waters right now but most expect him back in college.
+One box is already checked in Trevion Williams, a likely preseason All-American who briefly tested the NBA Draft waters but will return to West Lafayette.

 Additionally, rising sophomore Jaden Ivey needs to live up to the hype.
 The former four-star recruit put up 11.1 points per game last season and is a trendy breakout pick this season.
 He must improve his 3-point shot (25.8 percent) but is a smooth-scoring off-guard who could be the second star that the Boilermakers need to get over the top.
 Purdue also brings back the likes of Eric Hunter Jr., Sasha Stefanovic, Zach Edey, Mason Gillis, and Brandon Newman as key pieces.